A tornado is best described as a powerful, rotating column of air that reaches from the base of a thunderstorm cloud to

 brakes and the winds have such strength,

-that it flattens out the top of the cloud, giving it a classic anvil shape, mean while the winds start to spiral,
+that it flattens out the top of the cloud, giving it a classic anvil shape, mean while the winds

 creating a wall cloud,or-mesocyclone.